adyatlov/s3proxy/README.md

 Simple HTTP server which proxies requests to Amazon Simple Storage Service.
 It allows legacy HTTP fetchers to download privately shared files from Amazon S3 buckets.

 ## Usage
-Use the following format in order to download a file from S3 bucket:
+Use the following URL format to download a file from S3 bucket over s3proxy:

 ```bash
 $ curl http://localhost:8080/s3-region-name/s3-bucket-name/path/to/your/file.txt